nus-cs2113-AY2223S2/ip/README.md

 # Chronos project template

 This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
+It's named Chronos, the god of time.
 Given below are instructions on how to use it.

 ## Setting up in Intellij